This isn’t a relationship blog, so yes, the question I ask is a bit out of the blue.

 “the overall problem is one of a culture where instead of seeing women as, you know, people, protagonists of their own stories just like we are of ours, men are taught that women are things to “earn,” to “win.”
 That if we try hard enough and persist long enough, we’ll get the girl in the end.
 Like life is a video game and women, like money and status, are just part of the reward we get for doing well….

 ….other people’s bodies and other people’s love are not something that can be taken nor even something that can be earned—they can be given freely, by choice, or not.”

-With the years, now, the (entirely subjective) solution to finding the right romantic partner/ husband/ wife is very clear to me, and this is what I’d tell my 16-year old self:
+With the years, now, the (entirely subjective) solution to finding the right romantic partner/ husband/ wife is very clear to me, and this is the relationship advice I’d give my 16-year old self:

 Find the folks who have the same interests as you, and you’ll never be alone.
 Make friends with people from the gender you’d like to go out with.
 If a girl can be friends with some boys, she can always find a boy she can have a relationship with.
 Same goes for a boy.
 Learn to respect the person you want a relationship with.